 Overview - 2019/2020

-Learning the program isn't just confined to the classroom, of course.
-As part of the co-op modified schedule, you'll enter the club industry at peak season and work alongside seasoned veterans.
-Through the multifaceted curriculum, you'll graduate with a well-rounded, employable skill set for golf courses in Ontario and around the world.
-Program highlights include:
+Learning in the golf management program isn't just confined to the classroom.
+As part of the co-op modified schedule, you'll enter the club industry at peak season and work alongside seasoned veterans to supplement your golf club manager training.
+Through the multifaceted curriculum, your classroom learning is complemented by hands-on experience achieved in the co-op portion of the golf management program, and you'll graduate with a well-rounded, employable skill set for golf courses in Ontario and around the world.

 - Learning how to operate a successful club (focused on golf or other recreational activities);